Is Lent a Christian Holiday?

 Hislop believed that Arnobius was teaching against what became known as Lent (Two Babylons, p.
 106).
 Perhaps it should be noted that in the late 2nd century, Tertullian also warned against "Christians" participating in events that also honored Minerva (please see the article Is January 1st a Date for Christians Celebrate?).

-The Catholic Saint Abbot John Cassian (also known as Cassianus, monk of Marseilles) in the fifth century admitted:
+The Roman Catholic Saint Abbot John Cassian (also known as Cassianus, monk of Marseilles) in the fifth century admitted:

 Notice that he admits that "the primitive church" did not keep Lent!